 Explore the latest in environmental health, including studies of the effects of toxic air, water, food exposures, and climate change on public health.

-This large population-based Canadian cohort study evaluates the association between prenatal exposures to airborne pollutants and autism spectrum disorder.
+This cohort study evaluates the association between incident fracture and exposure to neighborhood walkability and residential greenness.

 Customize your JAMA Network experience by selecting one or more topics from the list below.